nuthanc/node_react_server/README.md

 ### Header Design
 * Look from materializecss docs on how to create a Header component
 * In Header.js, make the required changes

+### Current User API
+* In App.js file, add class name of container to top-level div
+* In authRoutes.js, route handler for current user
+* D 6: Action creator to make a request to the above mentioned route handler